unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Crypto records do not have a domain name associated to them.
 That is why there is no feature of storing your subdomain records inside a parent domain.
 Example: `www.example.com` record can only be set inside the same domain name but never inside `example.com`.

+### IPFS records

+Crypto resolvers currently has 2 records that store information about IPFS resolution:

+1. `ipfs.html.value` - stores [IPFS content hash](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats) of a website that suppose to be displayed in Dapp Browser
+2. `ipfs.redirect_domain.value` - stores an URL that a browser should redirect to if it doesn't support IPFS content display.

 ## Security and Permission